CROKMOLE/lab-1-WADT-web-programming/README.md

-This project contains realisation of solution for tasks of lab 1 from "Web Application Development Tools" course of TSI university
+This project contains realisation of solutions for tasks of lab 1 from "Web Application Development Tools" course of TSI university